LordSnoosh/SEIR2222/work/w08/d2/03-django-many-to-many-models/README.md

 _As a User, when viewing the detail page of a cat, I want to see a list of toys the cat has._

-_As a User, when viewing the detail page of a cat, I want to be able to add a toy to from a list of toys that the cat doesn't already have._
+_As a User, when viewing the detail page of a cat, I want to be able to add a toy from a list of toys that the cat doesn't already have._

 ### Displaying a List of Associated Toys